flyteorg/flyte/rsts/getting_started_scale.rst

          docker build . --tag registry/repo:version
          docker push registry/repo:version

+     **OR** ``flytekit-python-template`` ships with a helper `docker build script <https://github.com/flyteorg/flytekit-python-template/blob/main/docker_build_and_tag.sh>`__ which make it possible to build and image, tag it correctly and optionally use the git-SHA as the version.
+     We recommend using such a script to track versions more effectively and use a CI/CD pipeline to deploy your code.

+     .. prompt:: bash $

+         ./docker_build_and_tag.sh -r <registry> -a <repo> [-v <version]

 #.
 Next, package the workflow using the ``pyflyte`` cli bundled with Flytekit and upload it to the Flyte backend.
 Note that the image is the same as the one built in the previous step.

    .. prompt:: bash (venv)$